 Jamie Foxx would often stay and watch Kevin Spacey's scenes, even when he wasn't in the scene.

-Jamie Foxx watched Jon Hamm on the monitor and said "He handsome" and then walked away without another word.
+On the first day of filming, Jamie Foxx watched Jon Hamm on the monitor and said "He's too handsome" and then walked away without another word.

 Partially filmed in Juliette Georgia, the same area that Fried Green Tomatoes (1991) was filmed.
 The Whistle Stop Cafe is still in business there.

-Jamie Foxx and Kevin Spacey are the fourth and fifth Academy Award winning celebrities featured in an Edgar Wright movie.
+Jamie Foxx and Kevin Spacey are the fifth and sixth Academy Award winning celebrities featured in an Edgar Wright movie.
 Jim Broadbent, Cate Blanchett and Peter Jackson were in Hot Fuzz (2007).
+Brie Larson was in Scott Pilgrim vs. the World (2010).

 This film might have influences from The Driver (1978), Raising Arizona (1987), The Blues Brothers (1980), and Riding Bean (1989).